phuong-thaophan/phuong-thaophan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Analytical and energetic lawyer with 2 years of experience in corporate law.
-Proficient in legal research document drafting, and ensuring regulatory compliance.
-Strong communication skills foster effective collaboration for favorable legal outcomes.
+Analytical and dynamic legal professional with experience in corporate law and private international law.
+Proficient in legal research, document drafting, and ensuring regulatory compliance.
+Competent in working independently and making valuable contributions to multidisciplinary teams.
+Possessing excellent flexibility and communication skills, promoting successful collaboration for positive legal outcomes.